rTreutlein/semantic_parsing/corpusgenerator/corpus_bootstrapping.md

      c.
 Implies: Presents a more general scenario implied by the sentence
      d.
 Contrasts: Shows a difference or opposite
      e.
 Compares: Highlights similarities with another concept
+     f.
+Rephrase: Restates the sentence using different words while maintaining the same meaning

 5. **Iterative Expansion**
    - Select sentences from the knowledge graph for further expansion or rephrasing.